dancer1325/rest-assured-wiki/GettingStarted.md

 com.jayway.restassured.module.mockmvc.RestAssuredMockMvc.*
 com.jayway.restassured.matcher.RestAssuredMatchers.*
 ```
+# Version 2.x #

+If you need to depend on an older version replace groupId `io.rest-assured` with `com.jayway.restassured`.

 # Documentation #
 When you've successfully downloaded and configured REST Assured in your classpath please refer to the [user guide](Usage) for examples.